Zapier Integration

 Action: Create a post in VoxBurst

-In your Zap editor, click + to add an action and search for VoxBurst.
+In your Zap editor, click + to add an action and choose Webhooks by Zapier → POST.

 | Field | Description | Example |